martinetlee/create2-snippets/README.md

 Recall that creationCode is not the `initCode` yet.
 If the constructor of the target contract `DeployMe` needs arguments, then you will need to append the encoded arguments after the creationCode.
 If not, then the `creationCode` would be the `initCode` that we needed.

-* If the contract's contstructor don't have arguments:
+* If the contract's contstructor doesn't have arguments:

 ```
 contract DeployMe{